trien-hong/ChromeHttpRequestBlocker/README.md

     * In the background, when you click save the extension will automatically add in the correct patterns to be able to block request
     * The patterns are `*://*.` for prefix and `/*` for suffix
     * It will look something like `*://*.google.com/*` or `*://*.yahoo.com/*` or `*://*.ads.twitter.com/*`
-        * Note that blocking a subdomain will not block the actual domain
+        * Note that blocking subdomain(s) will not block the actual domain
         * For example, blocking `ads.twitter.com` will not block `twitter.com`
         * Note that blocking the actual domain will block all subdomains
-        * For example, blocking `google.com` will also block `store.google.com`
+        * For example, blocking `google.com` will also block `ads.google.com`
     * I am aware there are more types of patterns but this is the most useful for me
 * Added a way to click on a button to add the current site with just one click
     * Added a check to see if it's a valid site first before adding